CossackPyra/XtremePush_Android/readme.md

 ##How to get GCM token and device ID in your app
 		PushConnector.getGCMToken() - to retrieve GCM token.
 		PushConnector.getDeviceID() - to retrieve device ID from Xtremepush.

+##How to configure location update frequency

+If you don't foresee frequent changes and extensive use of location campaigns, it is recommended to decrease the default frequency of location updates.
+This can be done by editing
+		init(FragmentManager fm, String appKey, String GOOGLE_PROJECT_NUMBER, int locationCheckTimeout, float locationDistance).

+Set *locationCheckTimeout* to your desired location update frequency in minutes and *locationDistance* to desired updates frequency in meters.